Jack Critchley: Federal politics

 Long periods of absence from the Senate due to illness in his latter years resulted in his resignation as opposition whip in September 1957, and he did not contest the 1958 Australian federal election.
 He was replaced in the first position on the ALP ticket by Jim Toohey, who was elected.
 Critchley retired from the Senate on 30 June 1959 at the conclusion of his term.

 Death and legacy

-Critchley died at his home in Glengowrie on 27 April 1964, and was buried with Catholic rites at the Centennial Park Cemetery in Pasadena.
+Critchley died at his home in Glengowrie on 27 April 1964 at the age of 72, and was buried with Catholic rites at the Centennial Park Cemetery in Pasadena.
 Throughout his political career, Critchley consistently advanced a national perspective on issues, including the use of the Australian flag rather than the Union Jack, the national coordination of transport infrastructure and systems, and environment conservation.
 He also opposed state parochialism.
 A delegate to the Empire Parliamentary Association Conference in 1949, three years later he welcomed a proposal for a joint foreign affairs committee.
-The Tasmanian Senator Nick McKenna described Critchley as "a man of the most outstanding personal qualities... a true Labour man and a true Australian... saturated with the principles and the traditions of the party... always ready to fight injustice and to resist it" who "magnificently upheld the party's traditions of mateship and loyalty".
+The Tasmanian Senator Nick McKenna described Critchley as:

+"a man of the most outstanding personal qualities... a true Labour man and a true Australian... saturated with the principles and the traditions of the party... always ready to fight injustice and to resist it" who "magnificently upheld the party's traditions of mateship and loyalty".